 Autonomous robotic systems have a large potential for future applications, including transport, mobile manipulation, manufacturing, construction, agriculture, and disaster-response.
-Robots can assist humans in physical demanding or highly repetitive work, such as industrial construction or transportation tasks.
-Especially for disaster-response applications, robots are a useful tool which can be deployed in dangerous environments to reduce the risk on humans.
+Robots can assist humans in physically demanding or highly repetitive work, such as industrial construction or transportation tasks.
+Especially for disaster-response applications, robots are useful tools that can be deployed in dangerous environments to reduce human risk.
 Autonomous behavior reduces the cognitive load on operators and allows for deployment in communication-constrained situations.

-Evaluating complex robotic systems as a whole under realistic conditions is challenging.
-Robotic competitions such as the DARPA Robotics Challenge or the Mohamed Bin Zayed International Robotics Challenge (MBZIRC) are designed to compare approaches on a systems level.
-Participants at such competitions are motivated to advance the state of the art in the domain of interest by working on complex systems designed to solve the specified tasks.
-They have the opportunity to test their systems at the competition event in realistic scenarios and compete against other teams under equal conditions.
+Evaluating complete, complex robotic systems under realistic conditions itself presents a difficult task.
+Robotic competitions such as the DARPA Robotics Challenge and the Mohamed Bin Zayed International Robotics Challenge (MBZIRC), designed to compare approaches on a systems level, specifically address this issue.
+Participants at such competitions are motivated to advance the state of the art in domains of interest by developing complex systems designed to solve specified tasks.
+Competitors test their systems against other teams in realistic scenarios and under equal conditions.